The Australian and

 Can I do Jungian analysis if I don’t remember my dreams?

-In Jungian analysis you and your analyst work with whatever you bring: your thoughts, feelings, experience of your body, life experiences, memories, past situations, daily interactions with people, to name just some.
-While dreams can be a guide for the process they are not essential.
+In Jungian analysis you and your analyst work with whatever you bring: your thoughts, feelings, experience of your body, life experiences, memories, past situations, daily interactions with people, to name some.
+While dreams can be a guide for the analytic process, they are not essential.
 Some people find their dream recall improves during therapy.
 For others a drawing, sandplay image or fantasy offers insights from the unconscious in a similar way to a dream.

 Is Analysis Effective?

-Please follow the attached link for further information on the efficacy of psychoanalytic psychotherapy:
+Please follow the attached link for further information on the efficacy of psychoanalytic psychotherapy: Click Here